 Children are encouraged to contribute to the development of policies and share their views.
+During our One Voice hubs/our leadership groups and during PSHE lessons.

-4.2 POOR ATTENDANCE

-- 4.2.1 We view poor attendance as a safeguarding issue and in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
-Any concerning patterns are reviewed.
-In partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care. - 4.2.2 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
-In certain cases this may form part of an Early Help Assessment (EHA) or a Parenting Contract. - 4.2.3 We implement the statutory and LA requirements in terms of monitoring and reporting children missing education (CME), part-time timetables and off-rolling and understand how important this practice is in safeguarding children and young people.
+- 4.1.2 We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programme and are accredited at Gold Level. - 4.2 POOR ATTENDANCE (references to 'absent' children throughout KCSiE 2023) - We adopt MCC Attendance Policy and Attendance Strategy and reflect these in our own policies.
+We attend targeted support meetings related to attendance when required. - 4.2.1 We view poor attendance as a safeguarding issue and in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
+This includes missing individual lessons, as well as being absent or late at Registration.
+Any concerning patterns are reviewed in partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care. - 4.2.2 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
+In certain cases this may form part of an Early Help Assessment (EHA) or a Parenting Contract.